 We all do it.
 We tell people, “I’ll pray for you”, but do you always actually do it?
 It’s easy to say but not always easy to remember.
 I have some tips for you to help you cultivate a habit of prayer.

 1. Choose to Cultivate a Habit of Prayer

 Forming any habit requires that you take action and commit.
 Commit for a minimum of 30 days.
 Some experts claim that it takes 21 days to form a habit.
 Others claim that it takes much longer, up to 60 or more days.
 The truth lies somewhere in the middle.
 It is dependent on the person and the habit.
 Some habits (like exercising) are easier for some people to develop than others.

-Decide that you are going to commit to pray everyday.
+Decide that you are going to commit to praying every day.
 Choose when and where you will pray.
-For me, it is in my office with my coffee, journa and Bible handy
+For me, it is in my office with my coffee, journal, and Bible handy

-2. Ask God to help you in Making Prayer a Daily Habit
+2. Ask God to help you Making Prayer a Daily Habit

 It may seem odd to ask God to help us pray to Him, but honestly, we need Him for everything, prayer included.
 Ask Him to help you pray, to help you form a habit of prayer.
 Ask Him to change your heart, particularly if you are resistant to praying regularly.
 He will help you pray.
 To change your heart and become joyful about the privilege of praying.

 Matthew 6:6-8 (NIV)